benaug/Probit-Multispecies-Occupancy/README.md

 These files have "PXDA HuangWand V2" in the file name.

-I've done a single simulation scenario and for both 2 and 3, the parameter estimates and HPD coverage look good except for some rare cases of nonconvergence which is due to a ridge in the likelihood when the expected occupancy for a species approaches 1.
+I've done a single simulation scenario and for both 2 and 3, the parameter estimates and HPD coverage look good except for some rare cases of nonconvergence which is due to the likelihood becoming flat when the expected occupancy for a species approaches 1.
 I will try to improve this further by introducing constraints to prevent this from happening.
 Also, version 1 is actually much more efficient than version 2, at least in the scenario I considered with 10 species and 250 sites.
 The truncated MVN full conditionals mix better per iteration, but are massively slower, resulting in a net loss of the effective sample size per unit time.